Research

 In Japanese: 週刊東洋経済 経済学者が読み解く現代経済のリアル(2021年3月20日号)

-Intrahousehold Welfare: Theory and Application to Japanese Data (2021, with Pierre-André Chiappori and Costas Meghir)
+Intrahousehold Welfare: Theory and Application to Japanese Data (with Pierre-André Chiappori and Costas Meghir.
+New draft coming soon)

 Measuring individual-level well-being is crucial when we think about public policy, and existing literature has shown that substantial inequality is hidden within the household (Lise & Seitz, 2011).
 Earlier work has addressed such intra-household inequality, but it has yet to account for household public goods when measuring it.
 To shed light on this issue, we develop a new way to measure intra-household inequality that reflects individual well-being derived from household public goods.
 Using a collective household model, we defined the Money Metric Welfare Index (MMWI), which is essentially a monetary amount that a person would need to reach the current utility level if she were to pay the full price of household public goods.
 We show that the MMWI is uniquely identified up to an increasing transformation.
 Then we structurally estimate the collective household model and compute the MMWI using the Japanese Panel Survey of Consumers (JPSC).
 The JPSC is particularly suitable for our purpose because it provides variables that the MMWI requires, including expenditure for household public goods and time use.
 Estimated MMWI allows us to see how the intrahousehold inequality evolved in the last 20 years.